beginning of content

 Key facts

-• You may be able to choose the types of health professional or team that will care for you during your pregnancy.
+• You may be able to choose health professionals who will care for you during your pregnancy in rural Queensland.

-• If you travel a long distance from home, you might be able to claim some travel and accommodation costs through the patient travel subsidy scheme.
+• If you travel a long distance from home, you may be able to claim some travel and accommodation costs through the Patient Travel Subsidy Scheme.

 • Aboriginal and/or Torres Strait Islander people may be able to access special programs such as Birthing on Country.